FLWFTW/noMUDde/README.md

 A basic MUD client built with express.js and socket.io packages.

-Supports:
-   o ANSI colors
-   o Custom fonts and font sizes
+Supports ANSI colors and custom fonts and font sizes

-TODO:
-   o Command history
-   o Parse TELNET codes (Turn the input text box into a password box when it receives the 'echo off' command, etc) o Parse prompt and create custom HP/MANA/ETC bars o aliases, triggers, timers o save config to an account
+TODO: Command history, Parse TELNET codes (Turn the input text box into a password box when it receives the 'echo off' command, etc), Parse prompt and create custom HP/MANA/ETC bars, aliases, triggers, timers, and save config to an accounts

 Check it out live at www.darkstonemud.com:8080